-Oil rose slightly on Wednesday as the market weighed cold weather in the United States and U.S. government data showing drawdowns in crude and fuel stockpiles.
+Oil rose on Wednesday as the market weighed cold weather in the United States and government data showing drawdowns in U.S. crude and fuel stockpiles.

 Data from the U.S. Energy Information Administration showed crude oil stockpiles across the world's top energy consumer fell by 1.5 million barrels in the week to December 25, compared with analyst expectations for a 2-million-barrel drawdown.